vladkramarov/twitter_stance_on_ukraine/README.md

 # twitter_stance_on_ukraine

 ## Overview
-In this project, Twitter's stance towards the war in Ukraine is determined using Distlbert transformer with a shallow NN.
+In this project, Twitter's stance towards the war in Ukraine is determined using DistilBert transformer with a shallow classification head.
 - Between 5 and 10K tweets that mention Ukraine are classified daily.
 - Aggregated results are shown in a Dash app, deployed on Elastic Beanstalk.